Why there is never a perfect time to change jobs

 Utilise the expertise of a recruiter

-We speak to legal firms each and every day about people’s backgrounds, experience, and skills, delving into reasons for moving from their current or previous roles.
+We speak to legal firms each and every day about people’s experience and skills.
 This therefore means that any questions the client is likely to ask would have already been covered by the recruiter.

-In instances where candidates have been in their role for a shorter period of time, a recruiter wouldn’t send a CV straight away and hope for the best (or, at least, they shouldn’t).
-We would call and speak to the client to give them this information.
+In instances where candidates have been in their role for a shorter period of time, a recruiter wouldn’t necessarily send a CV straight away but would call and speak to the client to give them this information.

-For example, we are currently working with a candidate who has been in their role for a three-month period but is looking for something new as they were told that hybrid working was definitely available - prior to accepting the job.
-This was a priority for them but, since starting, they have unfortunately been informed that this is no longer a benefit offered.
+For example, we are currently working with a candidate who has been in their role for a three-month period but is looking for something new as they were told that hybrid working was available prior to accepting the job.
+This was a priority for them but, since starting, they have unfortunately been informed that this is no longer offered.

-In this instance, we have approached clients to explain this candidates’ situation in the hopes of helping them find their perfect role that will allow them to reap the benefits of hybrid working and allow them to achieve a better work-life balance.
+In this instance, we have approached clients to explain this candidates’ situation in the hopes of helping them find their perfect role that will allow them to reap the benefits of hybrid working and achieve a better work-life balance.

 Utilising the expertise of a recruiter can completely change your job search, even putting you in contact with employers that aren’t ‘actively recruiting’.
-And if, on the off chance, the client says: ‘You’re looking after a shorter period of time, why is that?’, you can say that the recruiter approached you, rather than that you are desperate to leave – explaining that the role is an opportunity you couldn’t miss out on.
+And if, on the off chance, the client asks why you're looking after a short period of time in your current role, you can say that the recruiter approached you – explaining that the role is an opportunity you couldn’t miss out on.

 The idea that there’s an ideal time to switch jobs is a misconception and, instead, the emphasis should be on aligning personal aspirations, professional growth and the pursuit of opportunities that tie in with the individual’s goals.